The Out About Scotland complete guide to McCaig’s Tower

 - It’s free!

-- It’s an interesting structure and is great for photos
+- It’s an interesting structure and offers a great photo opportunity

 What I didn’t like about this attraction